Columbia Energy Storage Project

 First-of-its-kind energy storage project selected to receive federal grant

 Image Courtesy: Energy Dome, Alliant Energy

-MGE and the co-owners of the Columbia Energy Center, Alliant Energy and WEC Energy Group, have been selected for a grant of up to $30 million from the U.S. Department of Energy's Office of Clean Energy Demonstrations
+The Columbia Energy Storage Project was selected for a grant of up to $30 million from the U.S. Department of Energy's Office of Clean Energy Demonstrations

 to support the construction of a compressed carbon dioxide (CO2

-The innovative Columbia Energy Storage Project would be the first of its kind in the United States.
+The innovative project would be the first of its kind in the United States.
 The proposed 20-megawatt project would be capable of providing more than 10 hours of energy storage.

-The added reliability and dispatchability provided by the Columbia Energy Storage Project would help to further enable MGE's ongoing transition to the greater use of renewables.
+The added reliability and dispatchability provided by the project would help to further enable MGE's ongoing transition toward greater use of renewables.
 It also would help to manage long-term customer costs because projects like this one enable the partner utilities to store energy to help meet peak demand.

 The partners expect to submit an application to the Public Service Commission of Wisconsin in the first half of 2024.
 Pending regulatory approval, construction on the project could begin in 2025 with completion in 2026.